ben-everest/AutoCAT/README.md

 - Scripts that communicate over TCP/IP (Maybe it needs a sister program if it gets too bloated)
 - Python, CMD, Powershell, and any peripheral device switching or save states which those scripts create.
   (example: a script that saves data to a json file for later use)
-- a force shutdown
+- a force shutdown (hotkey and pushbutton)
 - Automatic file naming and directory creation
-- Editing report aswell as creating new ones
+- Editing existing reports aswell as creating new ones

 Does NOT need to support:
 - a method for creating test scripts